Gabon Telecom

 Gabon Telecom SA is the largest telecom company in Gabon.
-The company manages the country's country code top-level domain, .ga.
+The company manages the country's ccTLD, .ga.
 It operates about 35,000 land lines, and its cellular phone service subsidiary, Libertis, has 200,000 customers.
 In 2007, Maroc Telecom acquired 51% of the company from the government of Gabon.
 In June 2018, Gabon Telecom launched APS solutions to protect 400,000 IP addresses.